Blue Water, White Death: Cast and crew

 The following people appeared in the documentary – Tom Chapin, Phil Clarkson, Stuart Cody, Peter Lake, Peter Matthiessen, Rodney Fox, Valerie Taylor, Ron Taylor, Stan Waterman, Peter Gimbel, James Lipscomb and Rodney Jonklaas.
 In 1986 Tom Chapin reflected on his role as an assistant cameraman on the production, joking that his life had "all been downhill since."
 Some underwater sequences appearing in the film were shot using shark-proof cages.

+Legacy

+In Jaws at 50: The Definitive Inside Story, Steven Spielberg credited Blue Water White Death as one of his inspirations for shooting Jaws.